dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T1337: Moral education is crucial for personal growth.
+### T1337: Values like compassion and respect are essential for growth.

 |Support|
 |---|